-A protocol setting a numerical target for the reduction of greenhouse gas emissions that each participating developed nation should achieve to prevent global warming.
-Adopted in the Third Conference of Parties to the UN Framework Convention on Climate Change (COP3) held in Kyoto in December 1997, the protocol became effective in February 2005.
+Adopted in the Third Conference of Parties to the UN Framework Convention on Climate Change (COP3) held in Kyoto in December 1997.
 Six kinds of gases, carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFC), perfluorocarbons (PFC), and sulfur hexafluoride (SF6), are regulated under the Kyoto Protocol.
-It declared that developed countries including Russia and Eastern Europe are required to reduce total emissions by at least 5% on average from 1990 average emissions records in the fiveyear period starting 2008 (as for HFC, PFC and SF6, 1995 average level may be used as a base).
-Japan needs to reduce by 6%, the United States by 7%, the EU by 8%, and certain countries may increase by 10%.
-(The U.S. announced its withdrawal from the Protocol.)
+It declared that developed countries including Russia and Eastern Europe are required to reduce total emissions by at least 5% on average from 1990 average emissions records in the five-year period starting 2008 (as for HFC, PFC and SF6, 1995 average level may be used as a base).
+Japan needs to reduce by 6%, the U.S. by 7%, the EU by 8%, and certain countries may increase by 10%.